 If you’re into building a custom quiz, you can choose “From Scratch”.
 That’s what I did.
 I already had my questions and results mapped out on paper so it was easier to start with a blank canvas.
 In fact, the whole process of setting up a quiz was so simple, quick and painless.

 When you start from scratch, you can choose your quiz type.
-Interact offers three types of quizzes: assessment (tests knowledge), personality (a fun way to learn something about yourself) and scored (tallied answer scores).
+Interact offers three types of quizzes: assessment (knowledge test), personality (a fun way to learn something about yourself) and scored (tallied answer scores).
+You can also easily change the quiz type later.

-In this post, I cover the process of making a personality quiz (that’s the type of quiz I chose).
+In this post, I cover the process of making a personality quiz.
 According to Interact, personality quizzes are by far the most popular quiz type, holding nearly 80% of the market share of all quizzes created.
 Say what!

 I chose to create a personality type quiz for two reasons.

-First of all, the point of the quiz is for woman creatives to figure out what kind of Pinterest pinner they are.
-It’s supposed to be fun but it gives them a chance to learn about themselves as well, not to mention get a few pointers.
+First of all, the point of the quiz is for woman creatives to figure out whether their Pinterest strategy is effective or not.
+It’s supposed to be fun, but it gives them a chance to learn about themselves as well, not to mention get a few pointers.

-Questions are structured in a way that helps me learn what stage in her Pinterest journey the quiz taker is in, get an insight into the way she uses Pinterest for her business and her joys and struggles with the platform.
+Questions are structured in a way that helps me get an insight into the way she uses Pinterest for her business and her joys and struggles with the platform.
 If I were to test her knowledge about using Pinterest, I would use the assessment type instead.

 SETTING UP YOUR QUIZ